smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     > e

-A loop designed to iterate over all characters in a string must thus look like this:
+A loop designed to iterate over all characters in a string ~x~ must thus look like this:

     for i=1 to len(x)
         ...